 With this in mind, the first thing a potential commercial producer should do is become familiar with the United States Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS)1 guidelines.
 Although healthy and delicious to eat, jerky production is overseen by some pretty strict laws.
 And rightly so.
 Turning fresh meat into a preserved meat product is serious business right from the start.

 Traditionally, jerky is made from lean strips of meat, such as pork, beef, lamb and poultry (although some feel raw poultry isn’t the best option due to the texture and flavor of the final product).
 Lean cuts of meat are best as fat can become rancid during production or storage resulting in unpleasant flavors, or even a ruined product.

 You can use ground meat to make jerky, but disease-causing microorganisms are harder to eliminate in ground meat than in whole meat strips.
 When using ground meat, choose meat with less than 10% fat content.

 It goes without saying, when using quality, grass fed, American beef, you’ll benefit from enhanced flavors.

 The United States is the largest beef producer in the world.
 But it doesn’t just happen.
-According to the USDA website:
+According to the USDA2 website:

 ‘The food landscape in this country is ever changing.
 And USDA is involved in managing those changes as related to many areas of food processing and food distribution.
 From the inspection of domestic product, imports, and exports; conducting risk assessments; and educating the public about the importance of food safety, USDA is there.’